 - Train Syrian grassroots football coaches and referees, teaching them how to run coaching sessions but also give them the skills to organise a league and run football clubs.
 Specific classes focus on refereeing skills.

 - Include a specific life-skills curriculum, based on the context and needs.
 The coaches learn how to utilise the values of sport to encourage the children’s personal development and raise their awareness of certain social issues.
 The curriculum uses a fun, educational approach to address social issues and to focus, in particular, on conflict resolution and raising awareness of the issue of early marriages, birth control, the importance of school, health, hygiene and well-being.

 - Provide equipment and upgrade the football pitch into artificial turf, providing a reliable infrastructure and safe zone for the children to play in.

-In line with the aim of providing a safe environment for the project beneficiaries, the UEFA Foundation for Children, in cooperation with the AFDP Global and the Jordanian Football Association, has contributed to the conversion of a small pitch for girls (in 2018) to artificial turf with the support of LAY’S, a donor.
+To provide a safe environment for beneficiaries of the project, the UEFA foundation, in cooperation with AFDP Global and the Jordanian Football Association, contributed to the artificial-turf conversion of a small pitch for girls in 2018, with the financial support of LAY’S.

-Two containers filled with artificial turf, construction material such as geotextile, adhesive, tape, maintenance equipment (including a tractor), and pitch equipment such as goals and corner flags were sent from the Netherlands.
+Two containers were sent from the Netherlands with artificial turf, construction material (including geotextiles, adhesive, tape, a tractor and other maintenance equipment), and pitch equipment such as goals and corner flags.

 - Awareness of trauma recovery, sport as a tool for social cohesion, the disadvantages of early marriages, and conflict resolution will be increased significantly.